 A KPNO full-disk magnetogram was available.
 The flare occurred during the period when the magnetogram was obtained.
-Unfortunately, neither H α nor Yohkoh observations were available during the flare.
+Unfortunately, neither H $\alpha$ nor Yohkoh observations were available during the flare.
 No BATSE hard X-ray data were available for this event.

-3. Radio Observations
+3. RADIO OBSERVATIONS

-In Figure 1 we present contour plots of the VLA observations in total intensity, I, and circular polarization, V, at 5 and 15 GHz at the time of maximum.
+In Figure 1, we present contour plots of the VLA observations in total intensity, I, and circular polarization, V, at 5 and 15 GHz at the time of maximum.
 The white contours represent the steady 15 GHz sunspot-associated emission.
-No signature of that sunspot was found at 5 GHz in either the flare snapshot maps or the map made with the non-flare data.
-We believe that the 5 GHz active region emission was too complex to be mapped using only 53 min of observations obtained with the 13 antennas of the 5 GHz subarray; it does not affect our flare images significantly because the likely peak brightness temperature of the active region emission, 3 MK, is much smaller than the typical brightness temperature of the flare at 5 GHz, 20 MK.
-The lowest 5 GHz contour of Fig. 1 is at about the level expected from the brightest active region emission.
+No signature of that sunspot was found at 5 GHz in either the flare snapshot maps or the map made with the nonflare data.
+We believe that the 5 GHz active region emission was too complex to be mapped using only 53 minutes of observations obtained with the 13 antennas of the 5 GHz subarray; it does not affect our flare images significantly because the likely peak brightness temperature of the active region emission, 3 MK, is much smaller than the typical brightness temperature of the flare at 5 GHz, 20 MK.
+The lowest 5 GHz contour of Figure 1 is at about the level expected from the brightest active region emission.

 At 15 GHz, the flare showed two compact sources presumably associated with the footpoints of a magnetic loop system filled with energetic electrons.
 The bulk of the loop is seen at 5 GHz.
-We note that a synthesis instrument is not sensitive to large sources due to the lack of sufficiently short baselines and for fixed antennas this problem is worse at higher frequencies.
-We must therefore address the question of whether the absence of emission from the looptop at 15 GHz is a real effect or due to the lack of sensitivity of the 15 GHz data to sources as large as the loop seen at 5 GHz.
-We therefore produced an artificial 15 GHz observation of the loop by convolving the original 15 GHz u-v samples with a 5 GHz model image.
-The model image we used was the snapshot map which corresponded to the peak of the 5 GHz event.
+We note that a synthesis instrument is not sensitive to large sources because of the lack of sufficiently short baselines, and for fixed antennas this problem is worse at higher frequencies.
+We must, therefore, address the question of whether the absence of emission from the loop top at 15 GHz is a real effect or caused by the lack of sensitivity of the 15 GHz data to sources as large as the loop seen at 5 GHz.
+We therefore produced an artificial 15 GHz observation of the loop by convolving the original 15 GHz u-v samples with a 5 GHz model image (see Nindos et al. 1999).
+The model image we used was the snapshot map that corresponded to the peak of the 5 GHz event.
 The resulting data were mapped and cleaned as before.
 The resulting 15 GHz map clearly shows the loop of the 5 GHz model image, but with two small negative depressions being present as well.
-70% of the original model flux was recovered in the 15 GHz map.
+Seventy percent of the original model flux was recovered in the 15 GHz map.
 We conclude that the VLA 15 GHz images would show a loop if there was 15 GHz emission from a loop like that seen at 5 GHz; the absence of loop emission at 15 GHz implies that any such emission must be much weaker than the footpoint emission.
-As we pointed out in section 1, the magnetic field is much stronger near the footpoints of the loop, which favors the higher frequency.
+As we pointed out in § 1, the magnetic field is much stronger near the footpoints of the loop, which favors the higher frequency.
 The peak of the 5 GHz emission is located close to the middle (or top) of the loop feature.
-Usually, loop top maxima occur when the emission is optically thick because the magnetic field is lowest at the loop top and therefore the effective energy of the electrons emitting there is higher.
-This was directly confirmed by the OVRO spectral data, which show that the emission peaked at 5.4 GHz (see Fig. 3).
-Note a remarkable feature of the images: the 5 GHz loop emission does not overlap with the peak 15 GHz emission, particularly at the eastern footpoint.
-This implies that the bright 5 GHz emission does not extend all the way down to the feet of the loop.
-This effect was sometimes more or less prominent than in Fig. 1 but it was present in almost all snapshot images that we produced.
-We confirmed the relative position of the 5 and 15 GHz images by noting that the 5 GHz snapshot images show no significant image motion from one snapshot to the next.
-We can therefore assume that the 5 GHz position corresponds to the observed position, which is known to high precision relative to a nearby astrometric reference source.
-The 15 GHz images can be located on the Sun thanks to the presence of the sunspot source whose boundaries match the umbra of the sunspot seen in the Kitt Peak magnetogram.
-We estimate that the uncertainty in the relative positions of the 5 and 15 GHz images is of order 1", which is much smaller than the offset of the 15 GHz footpoint emission from the bottom of the 5 GHz loop.
+Usually, loop-top maxima occur when the emission is optically thick because the magnetic field is lowest at the loop top and therefore the effective energy of the electrons emitting there is higher.
+This was directly confirmed by the OVRO spectral data, which show that the emission peaked at 5.4 GHz (see Fig. 3 below).
+Note a remarkable feature of the images: the 5 GHz